-Covered California is committed to ensuring that care is individualized and equitable not only for Enrollees currently needing or receiving treatment, but also for Enrollees to stay healthy.
+Covered California is committed to ensuring that care is individualized and equitable for not only for those Enrollees currently needing or receiving treatment, but for those who are workingalso for Enrollees to stay healthy.
 The concept of individualized, equitable care means regardless of one's circumstances, race, gender, where one lives or other socioeconomic factors, every individual deserves the best possible, personalized, cost-effective care delivered in the right setting at the right time.